LoganDSPrice/teachersmanual-test/how-to-write-tests.md

  - Allow for `http` and `https`
  - Allow for mixed case
- - Allow for arbitrary query string parameters (for example, access tokens)
+ - Allow for arbitrary additional query string parameters not specified by us (for example, access tokens)

 ### WIP notes below